hilbertshotel/trails/README.md

 ```
 trails is a simple web tool for analyzing running performance

+the <total> section displays workout volumes

+the <workouts> section displays all runs since the start of the session

+there is sorting (both asc and desc) build into the column names

-currently it runs on: http://18.192.73.209/
+the service runs currently on: http://18.192.73.209:9990

-usually I wipe the data when I start a new project

 stack:
-    Golang, HTML, CSS, Nginx, Systemd, MongoDB, AWS Lightsail
+    Golang, HTML, CSS, Systemd, PostgreSQL, AWS Lightsail
 ```

 ![alt text](misc/image/trails_demo.jpeg?raw=true)